-However, Example \ref{3.2.3} tells us that statement (ii) ((iii)) in Theorem \ref{4.1.2} is not always true.
+However, Example \ref{3.2.3} tells us that statement (ii) (and (iii)) in Theorem \ref{4.1.2} is not always true.
 Hence it is possible that ${{P}_{1}}=\emptyset $.
-When this occurs, we can not endow $S$ with any topology such that Equation (\ref{5.1}) is satisfied.
-So in this case, there is no way to characterize the Galois correspondence depicted in Theorem \ref{2.2.5} in terms of a topology on $S$ and closed subsets of $S$.
+When this occurs, we cannot endow $S$ with any topology such that Equation (\ref{5.1}) is satisfied.
+Then in this case, there is no topology on $S$ to characterize the Galois correspondence depicted in Corollary \ref{2.2.5} in terms of closed subsets of $S$.